bryansng/gallery/README.md

 ### Summary of reflections

-We used Spring Boot for the REST API in addition to Eureka (service discovery), Zuul (API gateway), MongoDB (database for each service), Keycloak (user authentication), Elasticsearch (search as a service great for NoSQL), React (client side rendering), which are not covered in the module.
+We used Spring Boot for the REST API in addition to Eureka (service discovery), Zuul (API gateway), MongoDB (database for each service), Keycloak (user authentication), Elasticsearch (search as a service great for NoSQL), React (client-side rendering), which are not covered in the module.

 We structured the services such that we can change the scale of our application (e.g. having multiple instances of one service and having Zuul balance the load between them), and that one service going down does not mean other services go down like dominos, we just need to restart that service.
 Our stretch goals would have further improved fault tolerance for the application.